-Alsace Tour: 2022 (come along with us!)
+Alsace Tour: May 7-21, 2022 (come along with us!)

-With the Covid trendlines in Europe and most parts of the US heading gradually in the right direction and with, for me, an uncommon degree of optimism, I believe this is the right time to reach out to you about our 2022 Tour of Historic Organs in Alsace.
-Our visits will focus on important and interesting instruments around Strasbourg, Mulhouse and Colmar, France.
 Typically, this is an adventure for the organ-lover, offering in depth involvement with access (often hands-on) to instruments that played an important role in the early 20th century ‘organ revival’, a movement that soon had an international reach.
 I feel this is the right moment to set get in gear again, and there’s no better place than this area in eastern France and its instruments which eventually had a worldwide impact.

-4. KI Concerts offers a 75% refund up to 120 days prior to travel, but you are strongly urged to source travel insurance to protect you further, as you feel the need.
+KI Concerts offers a 75% refund up to 120 days prior to travel, but you are strongly urged to source travel insurance to protect you further, as you feel the need.

 The region of Alsace, on the west bank of the Upper Rhine, has been in an active cultural dynamic since the establishment of a wine-making industry there by the Romans in 58 BC.
 Since then, through the rules of Clovis and Lothar, Charles the Bald and Louis the German, and later as a result of realignments during the Holy Roman Empire, the culture has existed in a lively tension between German and French influences which happily now advantageously coexist in a balanced blend.